HR & Recruiting

 Why the human is still essential here

-Humans define the recruiting process, guard the employer brand, ensure fairness, and intervene on sensitive situations; AI is used as an efficiency aid for administrative work and documentation, not a decision-maker.
+Humans define the recruiting process, screening thresholds, guard the employer brand, ensure fairness, and intervene on sensitive situations; AI is used as an efficiency aid for administrative work and documentation, not a decision-maker.

 How people use this